Code-Institute-Submissions/websiteproject-1/README.md

 •	Some elements were copied from W3schools, Bootstrap and Stackoverflow.

 <h3>Media</h3>
-•	The photos used in this site were obtained from unsplash and google images of music concerts.
+•	The photos used in this site were obtained from google images.
 Audio tracks from YouTube and sound cloud.

 <h3>Acknowledgements</h3>
 •	I received inspiration for this project from colleagues who had completed similar projects on the code institute slack forum , the technical leads and my mentor